Daksh-Dewgun/figure3-replication/README.md

 ssc install reghdfe
 ssc install ppmlhdfe
 ```
-I use Stata 19 - License provided to students by University of Birmingham.
+I use Stata 19 - License provided by University of Birmingham.

 In particular, please use StataSE as it supports large datasets like the one used for this study.